Mikhus/canvas-gauges/pages/documentation/user-guide/using-as-component.md

 ## Mutating Gauges

-Canvas gauges supports in-runtime mutations, so you can easily re-configure gauge by simply changing attributes values.
-Even gauge type can be changed in-runtime.
+Canvas gauges support mutations at runtime, so you can easily re-configure gauge by simply changing attributes values.
+Even gauge type can be changed.

 There are some configuration options which are defined for a certain type of gauge only.
-By the way even if you will declare attributes which gauge does not support it won't break it - them will just won't be parsed and took into account during rendering.
+By the way even if you will declare attributes which gauge does not support it won't break anything - them will just won't be parsed and took into account during rendering.
 So switching gauge type in-runtime always safe.

 For example: